emilieeileen/project-1-pacman/README.md

 I chose to create a game based on Pac Man, using my dog, Winston, as the inspiration for themeing and design.

+You can play the game here (it works best on a desktop): https://emilieeileen.github.io/project-1-pacman/
 ## Brief

 - **Render a game in the browser**